Rounge-lab/GENOMICON-Seq/README.md

 For WES simulation, chromosome 1 sequence will be used as an example.
 The necessary files will be in the `input_data_wes`.
 The downloaded `config_wes.yml` is set up for a test run.
 Check the chapter [Main inputs](#Main-inputs) for more information about each input file, and [WES sequencing simulation parameters](#WES-sequencing-simulation-parameters) for detailed overview of the parameters and their usage.

 The scripts necessary for running the simulations are integrated into the container, but can be accessed here: (scripts)[scripts/].
-Read generation depends on the modified [InSilicoSeq](https://insilicoseq.readthedocs.io/en/latest/index.html) (v1.6.0), modified InSilicoSeq scripts can be found here: [modified_iss_scripts](modified_iss_scripts/).
+Read generation is governed by modified [InSilicoSeq](https://insilicoseq.readthedocs.io/en/latest/index.html) (v1.6.0), modified InSilicoSeq scripts can be found here: [modified_iss_scripts](modified_iss_scripts/).

 In addition, during the simulation run, SQL-databases for each sequence in a fasta file will be generated.
 While for small genomes (several Mb) the generation time will not be long, for `WES simulation` on a `whole human genome`, generation time might take several hours.
 The premade SQL-database for each hg38 chromosome is available for downloading here [SQL_database_whole_human_genome](https://zenodo.org/records/12683302/files/SQL_database_human.tar.gz).
 The packed database size is 21.8 GB, when unpacked its size is 99.8 GB.
+Once made (or downloaded), the generation step of the SQL_database will be omitted as long as the headers of of the fasta sequences correspond to the names of the SQL-database.

 We also recommend downloading the human genome (hg38) fasta file where chromosome headers correspond to the SQL-database names here: [human_genome_hg38](https://zenodo.org/records/12683302/files/human_genome.fasta.gz)

 ## Quick start

-As the simulation would require some substantial computational power (we will cover that in the next chapter [Computational power and processing time](#computational-power-and-processing-time)), a play-set will be used for a test run.
+As the simulation would require some substantial computational power (we will cover that in the next chapter [Computational power and processing time](#computational-power-and-processing-time)), a play dataset will be used for a test run.
 The genome for amplicon sequencing simulation is the double-stranded DNA, HPV16 genome, 7906bp.
 The parameters in the confing_ampliseq.yml are specified for testing purposes, each parameter will be explained in the next chapter.
 To run the simulation, run the following command from the main folder where the Snakemake_ampliseq and config_ampliseq.yml are:

 ```
 docker run -it -v $(pwd):/usr/src/app/pipeline -w /usr/src/app/pipeline mimsto86/genomicon-seq:v1.0 snakemake -j 1 -p -s ./Snakefile_ampliseq --configfile ./config_ampliseq.yml